• Skip to main content

 Shelf life of cakes

-Certain cake recipes like a carrot cake or coffee and walnut cake will only stay fresh for a day or two.
+Certain cake recipes like carrot cake or coffee and walnut cake will only stay fresh for a day or two.
 This gives you absolutely no time to decorate and also puts you under a lot of pressure.

 ADVERTISEMENT